 The BenQ X3000i is much better than the Samsung The Freestyle 2nd Gen, but they're very different.
 The Samsung is a small portable projector with a tilting stand and full auto keystone image correction.
 The BenQ is a bigger product, although it's not huge.
 It has auto keystone correction on the vertical axis, so you can move it if you wish, but it's not as portable as the Samsung.
 Otherwise, the BenQ offers vastly superior image quality with better brightness and contrast and projects a sharper image due to its pixel-shifting technology.
 It also offers more to gamers with its 1080p @ 240Hz capabilities.

-The Samsung Freestyle has a very compact design and weighs 1.8 pounds, making it easy to carry around, but it doesn't have an integrated battery, so you still need to have it plugged into an outlet.
-It has full auto keystone correction and autofocus, so it's easy to set up, and you can adjust the projection angle as the device tilts on its stand.
+The Samsung Freestyle features a compact design and weighs only 1.8 pounds, which makes it easy to carry.
+However, it lacks an integrated battery, so it must remain plugged into an outlet.
+Samsung does sell a compact battery base for the Freestyle, but it must be purchased separately.
+Otherwise, it includes full auto keystone correction and autofocus, simplifying setup, and its tiltable stand allows you to adjust the projection angle as needed.

 Unfortunately, the brightness of the Samsung Freestyle 2nd Gen after calibration is very low.
-The brightness uniformity is fantastic, but on a 100" screen, it's not bright enough for an enjoyable movie-watching experience, even in a pitch-black environment.
+Although its brightness uniformity is excellent, it isn’t bright enough for a satisfying movie-watching experience on a 100" screen, even in a pitch-black environment.

-The projector's contrast is inadequate, leading to visibly raised blacks when viewed in a dark room.
+The projector’s contrast is subpar overall.
+It’s passable in brighter scenes, but it’s inadequate in darker ones, leading to visibly raised blacks when viewed in a dark room.

-Out-of-the-box, the Samsung The Freestyle projector has decent color accuracy.
+Out of the box, the projector has decent color accuracy.
 Colors are satisfactory but have frequent accuracy errors throughout the entire color range.
 White balance is okay; blues are overrepresented in brighter whites, while reds, in turn, are underrepresented, giving whites a noticeable blue hue.
 You can see this in the color temperature, which is mediocre at best, as it leans far too cold.

 The Samsung Freestyle projector has a full-color calibration mode and a 10-point white balance calibration.
 After calibration, the color accuracy is fantastic.
 Colors still have very minor accuracy errors throughout, but the white balance is very near perfect, and so is the color temperature.